arottem/FindMooch/README.md

 # FindMooch
-FindMooch.com helps people find events with free food and drinks
+## FindMooch.com helps people find events with free food and drinks
+We recommend you look at ManagedMoochAPI first.
+It has a usage API.